Healthier embryonic and neonatal diet helps chickens' survival

 OSU research says omega-3 fatty acids give chicks a head start

-Oregon producers sold $88 million worth of eggs in 2011, making them the state's 15th most important agricultural commodity.
-They sold $63 million of broilers that year.
+Oregon producers sold $94 million worth of eggs and $68 million worth of broilers in 2012, making them the state's 15th and 23rd most important agricultural commodities, respectively.

-Source: Gita Cherian, a poultry nutritionist at OSU.
+Source: Gita Cherian, a poultry nutritionist at OSU; National Agricultural Statistics Service; Oregon Department of Agriculture's 2012 Agripedia.